bitsidy-com/bitsidy-php-sdk/README.md

 ```

 ## Usage
-Refer to examples/example.php for a usage example.
-This script demonstrates how to create an invoice and handle responses using the Bitsidy SDK.
+Refer to examples/example.php for a practical demonstration on using the Bitsidy SDK to create invoices and handle responses.
+For understanding how our server communicates invoice status updates, consult examples/callback.php.

 ## Contributing
 Contributions to the Bitsidy SDK are welcome.
 Please ensure that your code adheres to the project's coding standards and include tests for new features or bug fixes.